-The study examined 172 air quality and odour complaints that are related to local oil sands mining operations and that were received by the AER from the Fort McKay community over a five-year period.
-It also looked at industry performance monitoring data and regulatory requirements, ambient air quality monitoring data, and air quality and odour thresholds.
+We received 172 air quality and odour complaints related to local oil sands operations from the Fort McKay community over a five-year period (2010–2014).
+In 2015, we began a year-long study with Alberta Health to review these complaints.
+The study also reviewed industry performance monitoring data and regulatory requirements, ambient air quality monitoring data, and air quality and odour thresholds.

-As a result of these findings, 17 recommendations were made to help improve air quality and odours.
-The recommendations are outlined in the report, Fort McKay Recurrent Human Health Complaints Technical Synthesis, and are focused on the following:
+Based on these findings, 17 recommendations were developed to help improve air quality and reduce odours.
+These recommendations are presented in the 2016 report Fort McKay Recurrent Human Health Complaints Technical Synthesis and are focused on the following:

 - aligning emergency response to air quality exceedances

 - improving response protocols for odour complaints

 - identifying, assessing, and managing emissions from oil sands operations

 - conducting a human health assessment based on ambient air quality data

 Our work to assess air quality and odour complaints from the Fort McKay community and to develop recommendations to improve air quality and reduce odours is a first step in the process to resolve these concerns.
 We have significant work ahead of us as we implement these recommendations.
 However, all parties involved remain committed to working together to make the necessary changes to resolve air quality and odour concerns in Fort McKay.